Hmm … it looks like your browser is out of date.

 An acceptable reason to defer the requirement to cooperate for certain eligibility factors.

-The state agency responsible for administering Washington Apple Health and other state health programs.
+The state agency responsible for administering Washington Apple Health (Medicaid) and other state health programs.

 A hearing is when you ask your health program to review your case after your plan denied your appeal.

 A gain or recurrent benefit measured in money.

 A patient who is admitted for an overnight or longer stay at a health care facility and is receiving covered services.

 A person who has been granted custody of a minor by court order.

 This Health Care Authority (HCA) program includes all Apple Health (Medicaid) benefits, including maternity benefits, maternity support services, and maternity case management, and is made available to Apple Health (Medicaid) members who become pregnant, notify HCA and UnitedHealthcare Community Plan, and apply for benefits.
 Eligibility for the program is determined by HCA.

 A state health insurance program for people with low income who meet certain eligibility requirements.
 Programs can vary from state to state.
 For information on Washington’s Apple Health (Medicaid) programs, visit https://www.hca.wa.gov/apple-health